enifmada/EMSel/README.md

 # EMSel
 Code accompanying Fine and Steinrücken (2024).
-We provide the ability to simulate (`simulate_data.py`) and analyze (`run_emsel.py`) a time-series allele frequency dataset under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid).
+We provide the tool `run_emsel.py` to analyze time-series allele frequency datasets under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid).
+In addition, the script `simulate_data.py` can be used to simulate such data.

 The subdirectory [figures/](figures/) contains all code to compile the data and reproduce the figures from the paper.